-There are several amazing places to visit in Nara that you need to check out, including the sprawling Nara Park.
-The park is home to a large population of free-roaming deer that are considered considered Shinto messengers from God and love being fed by tourists.
+Nara Park is home to a large population of free-roaming deer.
+The deer are considered Shinto messengers from God.
+Scattered around the park, they’re friendly and majestic and love being fed by tourists.

-The park also houses a thousand-year-old temple, botanical gardens, and plenty of vendors selling sticky, sweet treats.
+There’s more to Nara Park than deer, though.
+The park also houses a thousand-year-old temple, shrines, and botanical gardens.
+You’ll also find vendors selling sticky, sweet treats here.

 How to get to Nara

 The easiest way to travel between Osaka and Nara is via the Kintetsu Nara Line.
 You can travel from Osaka Namba Station on the Rapid Express train and arrive at Kintetsu Nara Station about 40 minutes later.
 You’ll also get dropped off within walking distance of Nara Park.